marlago/website/content/experiments/This sounds Turkish to me.rst

 So now we know that English speakers are susceptible to attraction errors in comprehension.
 Fine, no one is perfect.
 But why do these errors happen?

-Here is a very simple explanation: people fail to notice attraction errors in comprehension precisely because they often make them in production.
-I mean, it would make sense: people make these errors when they speak. **So since they hear these errors often, they will be more accustomed to them and they will notice them less in comprehension, right?**
+Here is a VERY SIMPLE EXPLANATION: people fail to notice attraction errors in comprehension precisely because they often make them in production.
+I mean, it would make sense, no?
+People make these errors when they speak. **So since they hear these errors often, they will be more accustomed to them and they will notice them less in comprehension.**

-It's a simple explanation, but it was not obvious how to test it in English.
-And this is where Turkish comes in!
-Because Turkish has one agreement property that makes it really different from languages like English or in fact, with any of the languages that researchers have tested to-date: **in Turkish, when a subject is plural** like *"The detectives" (Dedektifler)*, **Turkish people prefer singular** (e.g. *"works", çalıştı*) **instead of plural verbs** (e.g.  *"work"*, çalıştılar).
+It's a simple explanation, and it seemed obvious for English.
+But this also meant that we couldn't figure out how to test it scientifically!

+So this is where Turkish comes in.
+Because Turkish has one agreement property that makes it really different from languages like English or in fact, from any of the languages that researchers have tested to-date: **in Turkish, when a subject is plural** like *"The detectives" (Dedektifler)*, **Turkish people prefer singular** (e.g. *"works", çalıştı*) **instead of plural verbs** (e.g.  *"work"*, çalıştılar).
 No one knows exactly why, but one possibility is that since Turkish marks plural number by adding the suffixes *-lar/-ler* to both nouns and verbs, people might avoid plural verbs with plural subjects to not repeat the plural marker twice: e.g. *"The detectives work"* (*"Dedektifler çalıştılar"*, dispreferred) vs. *"The detectives works"* (*"Dedektifler çalıştı"*, preferred).

 Regardless of the reason, it is known that Turkish speakers avoid producing sentences with plural verbs and plural subjects.
 This creates a language where, in contrast with English, people should not hear this combination often in speech.
 So, we wondered: *do Turkish speakers show agreement attraction in comprehension?
 Or is agreement attraction absent in Turkish, in contrast with English?*